Annytomica/Portfolio/README.md

 ![contact]()
 The main feature of this page is a contact form, where the user inputs name, email and company as well as the message.

 The contact form takes half the page, with the other half taken up with a dramatic image of a motor neuron imaged by electron microscopy.
-As screen sizes decrease the form stacks on itself and then at mobile screen size the image stacks above the form.
+Due to the level of detail in the image, three variations of the image, of differing file size and orientation, was used, to enhance page load speed on mobiles and responsive to screen sizing.

 #### Footer
 As this site is for professional purposes the focus was put on having professional media links rather than social media, of which Anny Devoy is not a big user.